MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls-In-CSharp.md

 I've worked in several large code bases where we have tried to avoid unnecessary null checks.
 Fundamentally I agree with what Clean Code is saying - avoiding passing nulls in and out of methods leads to cleaner code.

 That said, I'm conscious that a class is a very general concept and can be used in many different ways.
 There are times when setting an instance of a class to null is useful and something I do.
-I find there are two main groups.
+Looking at it, I find there are two main groups.
 The first group I rarely set instances of classes to null - I call these types of classes my "C" classes.
 The second group I occasionally set instances of its classes to null - I call these types of classes my "D" classes (I'm sure there must be a better name than "C" and "D", I just can't think of one).

 #### Calculation & Coordination Classes